CS-UCR/CA-Covid-Vaccination-Analysis-/README.md

 1.)
 First, we are graphing a time series analysis for certain dates of three vaccines Pfizer, Moderna and Janssen doses taken.
 It starts from 2020-12-15 spanning to 2021-05-30.
 Blue graph shows the Pfizer doses.
 We see the pick during the the 2020 and it slows down and there is a slight pick between february 2021 to April 2021.
 Orange graph shows the
 Moderna doses and green graph shows the Janssen doses.
-Grpah for this two vaccines are little similar to Pfizer and Moderna as well.
+Graph for this two vaccines are little similar to Pfizer and Moderna as well.
 #### Summary of doses taken by dates 3 vaccines ( More details later..)
 ![](https://github.com/CS-UCR/final-project-covidvaccineca/blob/main/Project%20Screenshots/Doses%20on%20Date.PNG?raw=true)